fletchto99/SpotifyAlbumDumper/README.md

 #### Optional Parameters

 `--all-artists` or `-a` - If set, it will find all the albums for all the artists in the playlist, not just the albums for the tracks in the playlist.

+`--filter` or `-f` - If set, its a path to a file containing the list of albums that have already been imported (e.g. you want to dump the same album that has had more music added)